Critical Ising model on random triangulations of the disk: enumeration and local limits: Tutte's equation and peeling along the interface

-where we write $Z=Z(u,v)$ and $Z_k(u) = [v^k]Z(u,v)$ for short, and $\Delta_x f(x) = \frac{f(x)-f(0)}x$ denotes the discrete derivative with respect to the variable $x\in\{u,v\}$.
-Geometrically, the other equation in the system describes the removal of a boundary edge with spin \+ next to the origin.
-This linear system will be the starting point of the asymptotic analysis of the double sequence $(z_{p,q})_{p,q\ge0}$ in Section~\ref{sec:Tutte solution}.
+The system \eqref{eq:2cat} will be the starting point of the asymptotic analysis of the double sequence $(z_{p,q})_{p,q\ge0}$ in Section~\ref{sec:Tutte solution}.
 But let us first turn our attention to the geometric implications of the above derivation of Tutte's equation and define the peeling process mentioned in the introduction.